arabcoders/watchstate/README.md

 minutes.
 However, you can change the schedule by adding another variable called `WS_CRON_EXPORT_AT` and set its value to valid cron expression. for example, `0 */3 * * *` it will run every three hours instead of 90 minutes.

-# Start receiving Webhook Events.
+# Start receiving webhook events.

 By default, the official container includes a small http server exposed at port `80`, we officially don't support HTTPS inside the container for the HTTP server.
 However, for the adventurous people we expose port 443 as well, as such you